marco262/my_wiki/data/onednd/class/cleric.md

 [[/div]]

 To create a Cleric, consult the following lists, which provide Hit Points, proficiencies, and armor training.
-If you're making a 1st-level character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the [Multiclassing and the Cleric](#multiclassing-and-the-cleric) section.
+If you're making a 1st-level character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the [Multiclassing and the Cleric](#multiclassing-and-the-cleric) sidebar.

-Then look at the Cleric table to see the class features you get at each level in this Class.
+Then look at the Cleric table to see the class features you get at each level in this class.
 The descriptions of those features appear in the [Cleric Class Features](#cleric-class-features) section.

 #### Hit Points